-This prospectus is a part of a registration statement on Form S-3 filed by us with the Securities and Exchange Commission to register 12,304,795 shares of our common stock.
+This prospectus is a part of a registration statement on Form S-8 filed by us with the Securities and Exchange Commission to register 3,000,000 shares of our common stock, issuable upon the exercise of stock options or restricted stock awards granted or to be granted under the Plan.
 This prospectus does not contain all of the information set forth in the registration statement, certain parts of which are omitted in accordance with the rules and regulations of the SEC.
 Accordingly, you should refer to the registration statement and its exhibits for further information about us and our common stock.
 Copies of the registration statement and its exhibits are on file with the SEC.
 Statements contained in this prospectus concerning the documents we have filed with the SEC are not intended to be comprehensive, and in each instance we refer you to the copy of the actual document filed as an exhibit to the registration statement or otherwise filed with the SEC.